cardano-foundation/CIPs/CIP-0381/README.md

 [audited by NCC Group](https://research.nccgroup.com/wp-content/uploads/2021/01/NCC_Group_EthereumFoundation_ETHF002_Report_2021-01-20_v1.0.pdf) and [being formally verified](https://github.com/GaloisInc/BLST-Verification) by Galois.

-We also have an [analysis by Duncan](https://github.com/cardano-foundation/CIPs/pull/220#issuecomment-1508306896https://github.com/cardano-foundation/CIPs/pull/220#issuecomment-1508306896) for effects of including this library for continuous integration and long term maintainability:
+We also have an [analysis by Duncan Coutts](https://github.com/cardano-foundation/CIPs/pull/220#issuecomment-1508306896https://github.com/cardano-foundation/CIPs/pull/220#issuecomment-1508306896) for effects of including this library for continuous integration and long term maintainability:

 In addition to security audits on the proposed implementation, it is important that we review the inclusion of